malcolmsailor/rnbert/README.md

 <!-- TODO 2024-04-11 update paths -->

+Run the following commands inside the `rnbert` environment.
 Optionally, you can add a `-W/--wandb-project [project name]` argument to any of the below commands to log the training metrics to a wandb project.

-Train key prediction model:
+## Train key prediction model

 ```bash
 python musicbert_fork/training_scripts/train_chord_tones.py \